-- Good cause.
+• Good cause.
 Good cause is any circumstance rendering the continuation of the employment relationship in good faith unconscionable (for example, criminal offences or entering into competition with the employer).
 The misconduct must be objectively capable of destroying or seriously disrupting the mutual trust that forms the basis of the employment relationship.
-In addition, the Swiss Federal Supreme Court demands that the misconduct actually led to such a disruption of trust.
-The court will not hold that there is good cause when employees are prevented from working through no fault of their own. - Unambiguous and immediate reaction from the affected party within two to three workdays (but in any case not more than one week).
+The Swiss Federal Supreme Court also demands that the misconduct actually led to this disruption of trust.
+The court does not hold that there is good cause when employees are prevented from working due to no fault of their own.

+• Unambiguous and immediate reaction from the affected party within two to three workdays (but in any case not more than one week).

 The court determines at its discretion and based on the circumstances of the individual case whether there is good cause, interpreting the term narrowly.
-Therefore, it is likely that an employee will challenge an extraordinary termination in court.
+Therefore, it is likely that an employee challenges an extraordinary termination in court.
 In most disputes where a party relies on good cause, the court denies the party's justification for the extraordinary termination.

-According to case law, the threshold may, however, be slightly reduced with respect to FTCs that continue for a longer period without any option for ordinary notice of termination.
+According to case law, the threshold may, however, be slightly reduced regarding FTCs that continue for a longer period without any option for ordinary notice of termination.